-The Town of Wayland's Capital Investment Plan (CIP), formerly called the Capital Improvement Plan, which shows estimated costs of expected projects over five years, includes projects that may fit within one or more of the CPA's purposes and could be eligible for CPA funding.
+The Town of Wayland's Capital Improvement Plan (CIP), which shows estimated costs of expected projects over five years, includes projects that may fit within one or more of the CPA's purposes and could be eligible for CPA funding.
 The CPA provides an avenue for funding particular types of projects - as noted above, CPC's emphasis is to create and preserve (as applicable) open space, historic resources, and community housing, and some projects involving recreation - but particularly those not ordinarily funded by the Town in the normal course of business or as capital improvements.
 The CPC will entertain proposals that fit the threshold criteria of allowable purpose(s).
 Those proposals are subject to the same review and analysis as non-CIP projects.

-For more information, see the chart in the appendices (Appendix V) that enumerates potential CIP projects as well as those known to the CPC as of November 2021.
+For more information, see the chart in the appendices that enumerates potential CIP projects as well as those known to the CPC as of September 2021.